Export Controls Handbook

 For all other goods and technology (apart from logs and woodchips), including firearm parts, accessories, or ammunition:

-Two applications are required if firearms and other firearm parts, accessories, or ammunition are being exported together.
-At the time of writing, a consolidatedEXCOLapplication form for firearms, firearms-related components, and ammunition is under development.
+Two separate applications are required if firearms and other firearm parts, accessories, or ammunition are being exported together.

 - Read and accept the Privacy Disclaimer.